-- 73. In addition to the powers conferred upon it in this Act, and in the furtherance of the purpose of the Fund, the Board may-

-- (a) invest any moneys which are not required for immediate use in Government and other securities as may be prescribed by regulation;

-- (b) insure itself against risk;

-- (c) conclude agreements;

-- (d) institute or defend legal proceedings;

-- (e) inspect or cause to be inspected the accounts of any attorney; - (f) make rules relating to- - (i) contributions to the Fund and the issuing and costs of Fidelity Fund certificates; and - (ii) any other matter concerning the Fund; - make an arrangement with a bank for the keeping of trust accounts opened in terms of section 88(2) and for the investment of money in separate trust savings or other interest bearing accounts opened in terms of section 88(3) and (4) to provide for one or more of the following- - (i) the payment of interest to the Fund on the whole or any part of the money deposited in terms of section 88(2) and the money invested in terms of section 88(3) and (4); - (ii) the manner in which the Fund is informed of amounts held in the accounts opened in terms of section 88(2), (3) and (4); - (iii) the auditing of interest calculations and account balances in the accounts opened in terms of section 88(2), (3) and (4) in the bank accounts; and - (iv) any other relevant matter; and - (h) generally take any other steps and perform any other acts as may be necessary for or conducive to the achievement of the objects of the Fund.
+- 86. In addition to the powers conferred upon it in this Act, and in the furtherance of the purpose of the Fund, the Board may- - (a) invest any moneys which are not required for immediate use in Government and other securities as may be prescribed by regulation; - (b) insure itself against risk; - (c) conclude agreements; - (d) institute or defend legal proceedings; - (e) inspect or cause to be inspected the accounts of any attorney; - (f) make rules relating to- - (i) contributions to the Fund and the issuing and costs of Fidelity Fund certificates; and - (ii) any other matter concerning the Fund; - (g) make an arrangement with a bank for the keeping of trust accounts opened in terms of section 101(2) and for the investment of money in separate trust savings or other interest bearing accounts opened in terms of section 101(3) to provide for one or more of the following- - (i) the payment of interest to the Fund on the whole or any part of the money deposited in terms of section 101(2) and the money invested in terms of subsections 101(3); - (ii) the manner in which the Fund is informed of amounts held in the accounts opened in terms of subsections 101(2) and(3); - (iii) the auditing of interest calculations and account balances in the accounts opened in terms of subsections 101(2) and(3) in the bank accounts; and - (iv) any other relevant matter; and

+(h) generally take any other steps and perform any other acts as may be necessary for or conducive to the achievement of the objects of the Fund.